luplatina/First-passage/README.md

 General procedure:

-1. Draw the PDE geometry and design boundary condition based on the “PDE tool”,
+1.Draw the PDE geometry and design boundary condition based on the “PDE tool”,

 `>>drawgeom_ref(Ldomain).m  %default value: Ldomain=7;`

-2. Output the boundary parameter from the PDE toolbox to get the parameter ‘b’ and ‘g’.
+2.Output the boundary parameter from the PDE toolbox to get the parameter ‘b’ and ‘g’.

 First, GUI-->boundary-->export decomposed geometry, boundary condition.